MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 > [!NOTE]
 > To enable this feature, you need both a Defender for Cloud Apps license and a license for Azure Information Protection Premium P1.
 As soon as both licenses are in place, Defender for Cloud Apps syncs the organization's labels from the Azure Information Protection service.

-- To work with Microsoft Information Protection integration, you must enable the [App connector for Office 365](./connect-office-365.md).
+- To work with Microsoft Purview Information Protection integration, you must enable the [App connector for Office 365](./connect-office-365.md).

-For Defender for Cloud Apps to apply sensitivity labels, they must be published as part of a sensitivity label policy in the Microsoft 365 compliance center.
+For Defender for Cloud Apps to apply sensitivity labels, they must be published as part of a sensitivity label policy in the Microsoft Purview compliance portal.

-Defender for Cloud Apps currently supports applying Microsoft Information Protection sensitivity labels for the following file types:
+Defender for Cloud Apps currently supports applying sensitivity labels from Microsoft Purview Information Protection for the following file types:

 - Word: docm, docx, dotm, dotx
 - Excel: xlam, xlsm, xlsx, xltx